 Of course, Whack-a-Mole may not be the answer for everyone, nor is it the whole solution.
 When you deal with a Bully Boss, you need to take an active part in managing your relationship with him.

-What to do beyond Whack-a-Mole for an Intermittent Bully boss
+What to do beyond Whack-a-Mole for bully bosses

 Let your boss know you’re ready to work hard to make him look good.
 But also that you expect respect and consideration in return.
 Set boundaries.
 Both for yourself and together with your boss if you can.
 Again, specifics help.
 Just because your boss is a Bully, doesn’t mean you have to be a victim.